-You can mix the flexible and unified attribution types inside a report, but each type needs its own column.
-For example, to see both types of attributions for a conversion event like purchases, add Purchases under unified attribution in one column, and Purchases under flexible attribution in another column.
+You can mix the flexible and unified attribution types inside a report simply by creating multiple columns with different attribution settings.
+For example, to see both types of attributions for a conversion event like purchases, add Purchases under unified attribution in one column, and Purchases again under flexible attribution in another column.
 This gives you the opportunity to compare the different attribution types.

 ℹ️ Note: If you mix different attribution types in a report, and at the same time use a platform metric or platform breakdown, Smartly.io only shows data for flexible attribution.
 To see data for the unified attribution type for platform metrics, create a view with only unified attribution settings.